ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 ## Limitations

-- Type checking only happens when getting or setting a key in a mounted specification
+- Type checking only happens when getting or setting a key in a mounted specification.
+  This is also the case if cascading keys are used.
-- Errors are currently raw and haskell-focused
+- Errors are currently raw and haskell-focused.